FontoXML/fontoxpath/README.md

 ### Debugging

-FontoXPath can output a basic trace for an error if the `debugMode` option is set to `true`.
+FontoXPath can output a basic trace for an error if the `debug` option is set to `true`.
 This is disabled by default because of performance reasons.